ZhuqiShawn/SSY340-Project/README.md

-# SSY340-Project
+# Animal Detection Project
-This repo is for SSY340 Deep Machine Learning Course Project
+This repo is for SSY340 Deep Machine Learning Course Project, building a network for detecting animals in [Universeum](https://www.universeum.se/en/).

 ## Labeling Software